ietf-wg-cellar/matroska-specification/notes.md

 ### Block Timecodes

-The Block's timecode is signed interger that represents the Raw Timecode relative to the <a href="{{site.baseurl}}/specification.html#Cluster">Cluster's</a> <a href="{{site.baseurl}}/specification.html#Timecode">Timecode</a>, multiplied by the TimecodeScale. (see the <a href="notes.html#TimecodeScale">TimecodeScale notes</a>)
+The Block's timecode is signed interger that represents the Raw Timecode relative to the <a href="{{site.baseurl}}/specification.html#Cluster">Cluster's</a> <a href="{{site.baseurl}}/specification.html#Timecode">Timecode</a>, multiplied by the TimecodeScale (see the <a href="{{site.baseurl}}/notes.html#TimecodeScale">TimecodeScale notes</a>).

 The Block's timecode is represented by a 16bit signed interger (sint16).
-This means that the Blocks timecode has a range of -32768 to +32767 units..
+This means that the Block's timecode has a range of -32768 to +32767 units.
 When using the default value of TimecodeScale, each integer represents 1ms.
 So, the maximum time span of Blocks in a Cluster using the default TimecodeScale of 1ms is 65536ms.

-The quick eye will notice that if a <a href="{{site.baseurl}}/specification.html#Cluster">Cluster's</a> <a href="{{site.baseurl}}/specification.html#Timecode">Timecode</a> is set to zero, it is possible to have Blocks with a negative Raw Timecode.
+If a <a href="{{site.baseurl}}/specification.html#Cluster">Cluster's</a> <a href="{{site.baseurl}}/specification.html#Timecode">Timecode</a> is set to zero, it is possible to have Blocks with a negative Raw Timecode.
 Blocks with a negative Raw Timecode are not valid.

 ### Default decoded field duration

-This element can signal the displaying application how often fields of a video sequence will be available for displaying.
+The `DefaultDecodedFieldDuration` Element can signal to the displaying application how often fields of a video sequence will be available for displaying.
 It can be used for both interlaced and progressive content.

-If the video sequence is signaled as interlaced, the period between two successive fields at the output of the decoding process equals DefaultDecodedFieldDuration.
+If the video sequence is signaled as interlaced, then the period between two successive fields at the output of the decoding process equals DefaultDecodedFieldDuration.

 For video sequences signaled as progressive it is twice the value of DefaultDecodedFieldDuration.